Lawyer For DUI Car Accidents in South Carolina

 Another option is to make an uninsured or underinsured motorist (UM/UIM) claim with your insurer.
 This sort of claim may allow your insurance company to stand in for the drunk driver to pay for the losses that he or she is unable to cover.

-Finding the Right Lawyer for Your Drunk Driving Accident
+Finding the Right Drunk Driving Accident Lawyer Near You

 If you were injured by a drunk driver, you need to team up with a reliable lawyer to get the compensation you deserve.
 If you are looking for representation in the state of South Carolina, The Jeffcoat Firm is highly recommended.